Updated Oct. 19, 2021

 Lens Compatibility - As Nikon began to reduce backward-compatibility in the consumer-level bodies like F-401, it was left to the enthusiast level bodies to carry on the tradition.
 Here is the F-801's credit scroll:

 Verdict - Why go for an F-801 when you can have an F-801s for the same cost?
 I can't think of a reason, either :-).
 Today, for about a quarter of the cost of an F4, you can have a camera with 95% of its overall capability and 30% less weight.
-The F-801s has a better spot meter and slightly faster AF performance.
 The F4 is the ultimate AF Nikon SLR for manual focus lenses, and if you prefer its traditional control layout and can live with the weight, by all means, go get one.
 The only other reason to not go with an F-801s is because you would be better served by its successor, the F90X.
-The F90X will get you the ultimate in Nikon single-sensor AF performance and the best forward compatibility with Nikon AF-S lenses in a very similar control layout to the F-801s with only 60 grams more weight for the same money.
+The F90X will get you the ultimate in Nikon single-sensor AF performance and the best forward compatibility with Nikon AF-S lenses in a very similar control layout to the F-801s with only 60 grams more weight (but a considerable increase in bulk) for the same money.
 Within the single AF sensor Nikon family, the F-801s is the runner-up to the F90X as the preeminent choice for performance and value.
 The F90 will have its own article, as it was not merely an iteration of the F-801s, as its appearance might suggest, but it was really the first third-generation Nikon AF SLR.

 The F-601 (N6006 in the USA)